Yurt Life: Unexpected Winter Glamping

 Inside the yurt

 This one was inspired by yurts the owner saw on a hunting trip to Mongolia, but it’s not exactly a traditional dwelling.
-It’s a bit more rustic than a standard hotel room, but I really don’t think you can say you’re roughing it in a place with handmade quilts, a bathtub and cable TV.
+It’s a bit more rustic than a standard hotel room, but I really don’t think you can say that you’re roughing it in a place with handmade quilts, a bathtub and cable TV.

 In summer you can open up the flaps over the windows (the outside is covered with a sort of tarp) and let the air move through the screens.
 But the rain and unseasonably cold temperatures during our trip meant that was not happening.